amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

 Take notice that after we add the 12th item, the load factor gets beyond 0.75, so a rehash is triggered and doubles the capacity (from 16 to 32).
 Also, you can see how the number of collisions improves from 2 to 0!

-This implementation is good enough to help us to figure out the runtime of common operations like insert/search/delete/edit.
+This implementation is good enough to help us figure out the runtime of standard operations like insert/search/delete/edit.

 To sum up, the performance of a HashMap will be given by:

-1. The hash function that every key produces for a different output.
+1. The hash function that every key produces for different output.
 2. Size of the bucket to hold data.

 We nailed both 🔨.
-We have a decent hash function that produces different output for different data.
+We have a decent hash function that produces different outputs for different data.
 Two distinct data will never return the same code.
 Also, we have a rehash function that automatically grows the capacity as needed.
 That's great!

 ### Insert element on a HashMap runtime